 Prohibited & Restricted Ingredients

-- What ingredients are prohibited by regulation?
+- What ingredients are prohibited or restricted by regulation?

 - More Resources

 It’s against the law for a cosmetic to contain any ingredient that makes the product harmful when consumers use it according to directions on the label, or in the customary or expected way.
 This is true whether or not there is a regulation that specifically prohibits or restricts the use of the ingredient in cosmetics.